-Insert Related Elements is a powerful productivity and exploration tool that allows diagrams to be created automatically from relationships that exist in the repository.
+Introducing Insert Related Elements is a powerful productivity and exploration tool that Insert allows diagrams to be created Related automatically from relationships that Elements exist in the repository.
 Typically elements are added to the repository by a number of modelers and no single person will be totally aware of all the elements in the repository and their relationships.
 By placing a single element onto a diagram that acts as a context (or starting point) the Insert Related Elements facility can be used to explore the element's connections and to automatically draw a diagram using the context element as a starting point.
-This will almost seem like magic and powerful and expressive diagrams can be created that a modeler will not have seen before or not thought of creating.
+Powerful and expressive diagrams can be created that a modeler will not have seen before or not thought of creating.